githubdoe/DFTFringe/README.md

 cmake --install ./build_openCV
 ```

+:writing_hand: Work in progress (planned for this PR) :writing_hand: need to add the path when using IDE Qt installation

 #### Build Qwt

 Get [Qwt](https://qwt.sourceforge.io/) source code version 6.1.6 in your prefered way (clone the repo, download the archive, homing pigeon, ...) and have it in folder named `C:\buildingDFTFringe\qwt-6.1.6`